Winzana/sherl-sdk-js/docs/docs/calendar/calendar.md

   streetAddress?: string;
 }
 ```
-This call return an boolean
+This call return a boolean.